bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ![new_transparent_02_top_25](screenshots/new_transparent_02_top_25.png)

-*Visualisation 22:* Top 25 coefficents out of 154.
+*Visualisation 22:* Top 25 coefficents out of 154 for the glmnet_interact model.

 ![new_transparent_03_recipe_info](screenshots/new_transparent_03_recipe_info.png)